DougSalt/gpg/paper/paper.md

 + `gpg:at-end?`
 + `gpg:close`

-The normal flow would look like that shown in [@fig:flow]
+The normal flow would look like that shown in [@fig:flow].
+We have tried to keep the operational semantics as natural and terse as we can make them.

 ![Typical extension flow](img/flow.png){#fig:flow}